-Emeritus Professor Gillian Triggs is the President of the Australian Human Rights Commission (completing her term 30th July 2017).
+Emeritus Professor Gillian Triggs is the Past President of the Australian Human Rights Commission (completing her term 30th July 2017).
+She is now the Vice-Chancellor’s Fellow at The University of Melbourne.

 Gillian was Dean of the Faculty of Law and Challis Professor of International Law at the University of Sydney from 2007-12 and Director of the British Institute of International and Comparative Law from 2005-7.
 Gillian is a former Barrister with Seven Wentworth Chambers and a Governor of the College of Law.